What is aviation’s contribution to climate change?

 Will alternative fuels and technology bring aviation emissions down?

 Electrofuels such as power-to-liquid are a potential source of zero or lower carbon alternative fuels.
-Such fuels are not a silver bullet: they require enormous amounts of renewable energy and their environmental effectiveness depends on the source of the CO2 required to produce the fuels.
-However they do provide the potential to significantly reduce emissions from the sector.
-Currently these fuels are expensive and are unlikely to become available without clear policy support, either in the form of blending mandates or carbon pricing.
+They require enormous amounts of renewable energy and their environmental effectiveness depends on the source of the CO2 required to produce the fuels.
+However, they do provide the potential to significantly reduce emissions from the sector.
+Read more on sustainable advanced fuels for planes here.

 Should we fly less?